Tezsure/Tezster-CLI/README.md

 **You can get in touch with us for any open discussion and 24*7 support through our [telegram channel](https://t.me/tezster).**

-## Docker-Image

-Official docker images for tezster are premade with inbuilt tezos nodes and can be found [here](https://hub.docker.com/r/tezsureinc/tezster/tags).

 ## Extra

+**Docker Image:** Official docker images for tezster are premade with inbuilt tezos nodes and can be found [here](https://hub.docker.com/r/tezsureinc/tezster/tags).

 We’re building a lot of exciting features which will be released soon, So stay tuned with our updates and releases!